Backup158/StartupProcess/README.md

 ```
 # Adds scripts folder to executable path
 export PATH=$PATH:~/Scripts/
-# allows sudo to search work with aliases
+# Extends sudo to work with aliases
 alias sudo='sudo '
 ```
 Copy aliases into `~/.bash_aliases` from the Scripts repo.